-Tom Smedes is currently producing the new musical THE BANDSTAND directed by Tony Award winner Andy Blankenbuehler and written by Richard Oberacker and Robert Taylor, which made its regional debut at the Paper Mill Playhouse and will transfer to Broadway in the 2016-2017 season.
+Tom Smedes is currently producing the new musical BANDSTAND directed by Tony Award winner Andy Blankenbuehler and written by Richard Oberacker and Robert Taylor, which made its regional debut at the Paper Mill Playhouse and begins performances on Broadway at the Bernard B. Jacobs Theatre this Spring 2017.
 Recently, he produced Terrence McNally, John Kander and Fred Ebb’s THE VISIT starring CHITA RIVERA and directed by John Doyle on Broadway at the Lyceum Theatre.
 He was also a producer of Terrence McNally’s box-office hit IT’S ONLY A PLAY on Broadway at the Bernard B. Jacobs Theatre.
 Other producing credits include Terrence McNally’s MOTHERS AND SONS starring Tyne Daly at the Golden Theatre on Broadway, the Tony Award winning PETER AND THE STARCATCHER on Broadway and National Tour, and the Tony winning PIPPIN on Broadway and National Tour.
 He is a member of the Advisory Council of the Royal Shakespeare Company and a supporter of the Broadway Production of MATILDA.
 He was also a Co-Producer and General Manager for the Off-Broadway premiere of NATASHA, PIERRE AND THE GREAT COMET OF 1812.
 In addition, he produced the Tony nominated Play NEXT FALL on Broadway and [title of show] at the Lyceum Theatre.

 Tom is also one of the producers of the musical revue, NAKED BOYS SINGING! off-Broadway after 13 years having played nearly 4,000 performances making it the second longest running Off-Broadway musical…NBS! has played in over 35 cities under Tom’s supervision including London, Rome, Sydney, Oslo, Cape Town, Chicago, San Francisco, Washington D.C., Houston, Provincetown, Ft.
 Lauderdale, Vancouver, San Diego and Portland.
 The NBS! film was released on DVD.